kubestellar/kubestellar/docs/content/direct/packaging.md

 ### KubeFlex PostCreateHooks

-There are two `PostCreateHook` objects defined in the `config/postcreate-hooks/` directory.
+In addition to the two PostCreateHooks in the core Helm chart described above, there are two more PostCreateHooks defined in the `config/postcreate-hooks/` directory.

+These two PostCreateHooks are used in the "step-by-step" variant of the example setup instructions (see [the examples doc](examples.md#common-setup) and [the step-by-step setup](common-setup-step-by-step.md)).
+These instructions tell the user to use the PCH sources from a KubeStellar release on GitHub.
+The version is a literal in the instructions and is updated in the process of preparing for a KubeStellar release.
+The step-by-step variant is intended to be deleted (in favor of using the core Helm chart) by the time the next release is made.

+The setup script for E2E testing (`test/e2e/setup-kubestellar.sh`) uses the local copy of the `ocm` PCH unconditionally and uses the local copy of the `kubestellar` PCH when testing a release.

 #### ocm PostCreateHook

-The PostCreateHook defined in `ocm.yaml` gets used on an ITS to do two things: (1) initialize that space as an OCM "hub", using the image `quay.io/kubestellar/clusteradm:0.8.2`, and (2) install KubeStellar's OCM Status Add-On Controller there.
+The PostCreateHook defined in `config/postcreate-hooks/ocm.yaml` gets used on an ITS to do two things: (1) initialize that space as an OCM "hub", using the image `quay.io/kubestellar/clusteradm:0.8.2`, and (2) install KubeStellar's OCM Status Add-On Controller there.
 The clusteradm image (described [above](#clusteradm-container-image)) includes the `clusteradm` CLI release `v0.8.2` which is bundled with the OCM release `v0.13.2`.
 Part (2) uses the Helm CLI in the container image at `quay.io/kubestellar/helm:v3.14.0` to instantiate the [OCM Status Add-On Helm chart](#ocm-status-addon-helm-chart) that was published at `ghcr.io/kubestellar/ocm-status-addon-chart`.

 #### kubestellar PostCreateHook

-The PostCreateHook defined in `kubestellar.yaml` is intended to be used in the hosting cluster, once per WDS, and runs container image `quay.io/kubestellar/helm:v3.14.0` (which is built from [the Helm source](https://github.com/helm/helm/tree/v3.14.0) by a process that we need to document) to instantiate the chart from `oci://ghcr.io/kubestellar/kubestellar/controller-manager-chart`;
+The PostCreateHook defined in `config/postcreate-hooks/kubestellar.yaml` is intended to be used in the hosting cluster, once per WDS, and defines a `Job` that has two containers.
-the chart version appears as a literal in the PostCreateHook, currently "0.20.0".
-Currently the only reference to any copy of this PostCreateHook is from the [examples doc](examples.md), which references the copy in the Git commit tagged `v0.20.0`.
+One uses [the Helm CLI image](#helm-cli-container-image) to instantiate [the KubeStellar controller-manager Helm chart](#kubestellar-controller-manager-helm-chart).
+The chart version appears as a literal in the PCH definition and is manually updated during the process of creating a release (see [the release process document](release.md)).
+The other container uses the Helm CLI image to instantiate OCM Transport Helm chart.
+The version to instantiate appears as a literal in the PCH definition and is manually updated after each OTP release (see [the release process doc](release.md#reacting-to-a-new-ocm-transport-plugin-release)).

 ## Amalgamated graph

 Currently only showing kubestellar and ocm-status-addon.

+Again, omitting clusteradm and Helm CLI container images for simplicity.

 TODO: finish this